Mattoon, Illinois

 Mattoon (/ˈmæt.tun/ MAT-toon) is a city in Coles County, Illinois, United States.
 The population was 16,870 as of the 2020 census.
 The city is home to Lake Land College and has close ties with its neighbor, Charleston.
 Both are principal cities of the Charleston–Mattoon Micropolitan Statistical Area.

-The town is home to the "Original" Burger King.
+A restaurant named "Burger King" was founded here prior to the Burger King restaurant chain.

 History

 Early history

 One of the main factors determining the settlement of Mattoon and Coles County in general was the topography.
 Coles County straddled a timberline in the southern half and prairie in the north.
 The forested areas were primarily fed by two major rivers: the Embarras River in the east and the Kaskaskia in the west.
 The prairie, known as the "Grand Prairie", was generally wet and swampy.
 An early historian described the geography:

 "Away from the timber to the north, the face of the country is generally quite level, broken only by long undulations.
 It is almost entirely prairie land in this part, and was allowed to remain uncultivated until after the opening of the railroads.
 It was largely used for pasturage during this period, and often presented signs of great animation as the herds of cattle, under the care of their drovers, moved about over its grassy, slightly undulating surface."

 Groves could be found scattered throughout the area.
 Early settlers to the area started homesteads in the timberline, which provided building materials and fuel.
 Since the vast majority of early settlers came from wooded areas of Indiana, Kentucky, and Tennessee (by way of the Ohio and Wabash River valleys), the forests also provided a sense of familiarity.

 In 1826, Kentucky émigré Charles Sawyer became the first white man known to settle in the Mattoon area, just north of the timberline (known as the Wabash Point Timber) along the Little Wabash River.
 Levi Doty built Sawyer's cabin while the latter returned to Kentucky to retrieve the rest of his family.
 Within a year, a few families very quickly settled around Sawyer in the area of Paradise Township, including Dr. John Epperson, the county's first physician.
 Settlers built log cabins using pegs (no iron or nails).
 "The luxuries of life were generally not seen the first years of the settlement, but appeared as the residents could obtain them."